snehuvarbhe/Learn_basics_of_python/README.md

 Whether you are a beginner or an experienced developer looking to enhance your Python skills, this repository is here to guide you through the learning process.
 Python is a versatile and powerful programming language widely used in various fields such as web development, data science, machine learning, and more.

+Python's simplicity, abundant libraries, and frameworks make it a time-saving choice for developers, particularly in machine learning and deep learning applications.

 ## Getting Started

 To get started with learning Python, follow these steps: